-When homeowners in Eugen repaint their homes, one of the most significant steps they have to make is to actually find the best residential painting contractor in Eugen.
+When homeowners in Eugene repaint their homes, one of the most significant steps they have to make is to actually find the best residential painting contractor in Eugene.
 Exterior home painting is a large and relatively complex project that should almost always be left to experienced professional painters for the best results.

 The next biggest decision you will have to make as a homeowner is to choose the paint color for your home’s exterior.
 It might seem like a straightforward, simple decision; however, choosing a color for your home can be quite a daunting task –considering you will be sticking with that color for years to come.

 Exterior paint colors generally need to show off, possibly, your biggest investment.
 While personal preference might play a major role in the color scheme you choose to work with, there’re other important factors to consider too –which you probably forgot to factor in.
 Below is a quick look at the commonly ignored factors.

 If you have existing stone or brick foundation, patio or accents that you won’t be replacing anytime soon, you need to factor in their colors.
 The same applies to the color of your roof.
 While the colors do not need to match, they should harmonize at the very least.
 Look for undertones that will harmoniously tie together these fixed elements.